Tuition & fees

 |On-campus tuition & fees|

 |Master of Physician Assistant Studies

 |Online program fees|

 |Certified background check (one-time fee, RN-BSN program only)||$85|

 Proof of liability insurance is required for clinical sites

 NO application fee for online programs

 *2021-2022 Interpreting Scholarship for the amount of $2,100 is available to all online legal interpreting certificate students in the 2021-2022 school year.
 With the scholarship aid, the program's total tuition costs of $5,100 is available for $3,000.

 Financial aid & resources

 Continuing your education is more than a time investment.
-Below are a few resources that may help you finance your bachelor's degree, master's degree, or endorsement online with Northwestern College.
+Below are a few resources that may help you finance your bachelor's degree, master's degree, or endorsement with Northwestern College.